kozjuli/kozjuli.github.io/_pages/blog.md

 3. **The Maturity Structure of Treasuries Held by the Fed** [On the Economy Blog](https://www.stlouisfed.org/on-the-economy/2019/may/fed-maturity-contraction-program){:target="_blank"}, May 2019

+3. **Corporate Bond Spreads and the Effects of Unconventional Monetary Policy during the Pandemic** [On the Economy Blog](https://research.stlouisfed.org/resources/covid-19/preliminary/corporate-bond-spreads-and-unconventional-policy){:target="_blank"}, April 2020, with Mahdi Ebsim and  Miguel Faria-e-Castro

 ***
 ## [Foco Economico](http://focoeconomico.org/){:target="_blank"} (in Spanish) <a name="foco"></a>